 CLICK HERE if you want to request video assistance from the Video Club

-Video One Productions currently holds monthly business and planning meetings on second Fridays from 1-3 pm via Zoom.
+Video One Productions currently holds monthly business and planning meetings on second and fourth Fridays from 1-3 pm via Zoom.
 Fred Harshbarger (firstname.lastname@example.org , 714-979-4786) is the Video One Productions Facilitator.
 Contact Fred for information about the group or to attend a Zoom meeting.

-Those interested in joining Video One Productions are encouraged to take the Video Club classes offered annually in “Basic Video Production” and “Multi-Camera Video Production.”
+Those interested in joining Video One Productions are encouraged to take the Video Club classes offered periodically in “Introduction to Video Production” and “Multi-Camera Video Production.”